Manuscript culture: Trade

 In the 13th century, Paris was the first city to have a large commercial trade of manuscripts, with manuscript-book producers being commissioned to make specific books for specific people.
 Paris had a large enough population of wealthy literate persons to support the livelihood of people producing manuscripts.
 This medieval era marks the shift in manuscript production from monks in monasteries to booksellers and scribes making a living from their work in the cities.

 Individuals did scribal work, but collaboration has been suggested.
 Commercial workshops or ateliers operated out of Paris during this time, often collaborating on jobs.
 Research from François Avril, Joan Diamond and others has confirmed that two or more artists alternated, or otherwise shared, in the illumination of a single manuscript; however, the detailed logistics of this work remain unclear.

 Most medieval scribes gathered together as they copied, but some separated books into sections to copy them in parts.
 Previously in the monasteries, work was broken up between scribes and illuminators; examples exist where the scribe would leave space for and write out a small cursive letter at the beginning of a new paragraph, which was then painted in at a later time by the illuminator.

 Pecia system

-The pecia system was developed in Italian university cities by the beginning of the thirteenth century and became a regulated procedure at the University of Paris in the second half of the century.
+The pecia system was developed in Italian university cities by the beginning of the 13th century and became a regulated procedure at the University of Paris in the second half of the century.
 The pecia system broke up the book into sections called peciae.
 Individuals – such as students – would rent them, section by section, to copy.
 The peciae were generally four folios long which allowed for a fast turn-over rate for each pecia for students to exchange.
 Under this system, a larger number of copiers, working simultaneously, could produce a copy in a significantly shorter amount of time than a single person working alone.